 Fellowships.
 Exceptionally strong applicants may be nominated by the department for one of a number of fellowships offered through the Graduate School, which are allocated on the basis of campus-wide competition.
 There are several types of fellowship, including several dedicated to minority students.
 For details see the Graduate School Fellowships page.

-Research Support: The department is able to provide limited amounts of funding for research projects and conference participation to graduate students through its Barnhart and Withington endowments.
+Summer Research Support: The department is able to provide limited amounts of funding for research projects and conference participation to graduate students through its Barnhart and Withington endowments.
 Graduate students enrolled in our programs are able to apply for these funds on an annual and competitive basis.
 Applications are reviewed by the Graduate Committee.